ACC begins fielding tools to analyze, protect base EMS

-Air Combat Command’s Cyberspace and Information Dominance directorate conducted a successful pilot test of spectrum monitoring kits in 2021 at Joint Base Langley-Eustis, Virginia.
-These kits give installations the capability to analyze and protect the electromagnetic environment inside their gates.
-Shaw Air Force Base, South Carolina, and Seymour Johnson AFB, North Carolina, are slated to receive their kits this spring.
+Shaw Air Force Base, South Carolina, and Seymour Johnson AFB, North Carolina, will be the first two ACC bases to field spectrum monitoring tools this spring, after the success of the pilot program here.
 ACC plans to provide all its bases this capability as funding allows.

-(U.S. Air Force graphic by Staff Sgt.
-River Bruce)
+NASA defines the EMS as the range of all types of EM radiation, like aircraft and radio communication.
+Once installed, these strategically placed inward-facing nodes can collect data from EM radiation and

+communicate the electromagnetic environment of a base’s perimeter to computers so the signals can be displayed on monitors for analysis.
+From here, ACC headquarters can analyze the EM environment within any ACC base that has spectrum monitoring tools installed.

 |Date Taken: